mikezila/EasyTLC/README.md

 # EasyTLC
 Turn WorkBrain schedules into .ics files

+## A warning
+This is broken.
+It hasn't been updated in years.
+It's left here for historical purposes.

 ### What's all this about?
 It's a very simple application to scrape the shifts off of a WorkBrain schedule page and spit out an iCal (.ics) file.